Skip to main content

 Driving is best avoided altogether in icy conditions, but we understand that some journeys are necessary.
 If your journey is unavoidable, there are some steps you can take to minimise risk.

-• Make sure that there is clear vision through all windows before setting off.
+• Make sure that there is a clear vision through all windows before setting off.

 • Check tyres for baldness and ensure that they are inflated to the correct pressure.